 Analytical skills and strong communication abilities give political science graduates a competitive edge in a broad spectrum of careers.
 Our majors have become research analysts, legislative staffers, nonprofit directors and investment advisors.
 Many enter law school or graduate school.

-❱❱ Students engage in independent study opportunities, internships, community-based research, service opportunities, SC Student Legislature, a for-credit mock trial team and delegations to Washington, D.C. for the Model African Union and Model Organization of the American States.
+❱❱ Students engage in independent study opportunities, internships, community-based research, service opportunities, SC Student Legislature, model united nations and delegations to Washington, D.C. for the Model African Union and Model Organization of the American States.

-❱❱ Faculty-led study abroad opportunities are offered in destinations including Spain, Cuba, South Africa and Southeast Asia.
+❱❱ Faculty-led study abroad opportunities are offered in destinations including Morocco, Belgium, Spain and China.